A Guide to $10,000 Diamond Engagement Rings

-For example, if you buy your engagement ring from a brick-and-mortar jewelry store, you’ll end with a ring that’s significantly lower in quality than the examples above.
+For example, if you buy your engagement ring from a brick-and-mortar jewelry store, you’ll end up with a ring that’s significantly lower in quality than the examples above.
 The same is also true if you buy an “off-the-shelf” ring, rather than choosing a loose diamond and setting separately.

 We’ve explained the reasoning behind this, as well as what you can do to get the highest quality engagement ring for your budget, in more detail below.

-To get the best quality engagement ring for $10,000 (or a similar amount), we recommend that you purchase online.
+To get the best quality engagement ring for $10,000 (or a similar amount), we recommend that you purchase it online.
 In fact, we strongly recommend considering online diamond jewelry vendors.

 The reason for this is that you’ll end up with a much higher quality engagement ring than you’d be able to purchase for the same price from a brick-and-mortar jewelry store.